diggerwoo/jsh/README.md

 ```
 alias <keyword> ”<expanded command>"
 ```
+Similar to the env definition, the last one takes precedence if same alias keyword is defined multiple times.

 For example:
 ```
 alias ls "ls -a"
 ```

-The “vi” and “vim” has been aliased as "vim -Z" by jsh, to avoid user executing external Linux commands inside vim.
+The “vi” and “vim” has been internaly aliased as "vim -Z" by jsh, to avoid user executing external Linux commands inside vim.

 ### 4.3 Add permitted command syntaxes